Diminishing Domain Bias by Leveraging Domain Labels in Object Detection on UAVs: Introduction

+Motivated by these observations, we propose to leverage domain labels to alleviate this bias.
 While domain information is implicitly encoded in the captured images, it is also explicitly available from the UAVs' sensors: the altitude of the aircraft can be retrieved from the onboard GPS or barometer, the viewing angle from the gimbal pitch angle of the camera, and the time from an onboard clock.
-Therefore, we propose so-called expert models, which are composed of shared layers and domain-specific layers.
-While the shared layers learn domain-invariant representations, the others preserve the domain-specific information, yielding robust performances in multi-domain settings.
+We propose to use these domain labels to train so-called expert models.
+These experts adapt to their respective domains to capture the domain-specific features.
+This multi-domain learning approach is in contrast to domain adaptation, which aims to eliminate these recognized types of domain.
+It is furthermore different from multi-task learning as we try to solve the same task across all domains.
+We show that these experts prove highly effective and efficient across various models, data sets and metrics.

-Our contributions are threefold: (i) We are the first to cast object detection from UAVs as a multi-domain learning \cite{joshi2012multi} problem and construct domain-robust models by dividing them into shared and domain-specific layers, dubbed expert models. (ii) We demonstrate that the expert models consistently outperform multiple domain-agnostic models without sacrificing speed on three benchmarks, UAVDT \cite{du2018unmanned}, Visdrone \cite{zhu2018visdrone} and PeopleOnGrass (POG), a dataset (iii) we captured and annotated with bounding boxes and precise domain labels, which will be provided to the community.
+In summary, our contributions are threefold: \begin{itemize} \item We analyze domain imbalance in three UAV object detection data sets and their effects on the overall model performance.
+We also propose a simple domain-sensitive metric to capture domain specific particularities. \item We propose a simple method, which leverages domain knowledge, to alleviate domain bias.
+We show that using this method we can significantly outperform domain-agnostic models without sacrificing speed.
+Further, we analyze the method on two established UAV object detection data sets. \item We capture and annotate a UAV object detection data set dubbed PeopleOnGrass (POG).
+We show that more precise domain labels can improve detection accuracy even further. \end{itemize}